malu-alves00/FIGHT-THE-SLIME/README.md

 3. Joystick integration for pew pow and dodging.

 Ultimately, using the serial port directly is boring, so I'll change it to something more fun.

+## Update on 2024

+We finished the game for demonstration and used OpenCV and image capturing to make the moves, but I hated it.
+This won't be uptated!
+One day, I'll finish using the sensors.

+One day...